Droslj/scRNA-seq-pancreatic-islets-P/README.md

 # Biological Interpretation of the Results

+Final part of the analysis was interpreting obtained results in the light of metabolic stress conditions to which the cells were exposed.<br>

+## Cell identities

-Final part of the analysis was interpreting obtained results in the light of metabolic stress conditions to which the cells were exposed.<br> After processing steps (see Part IV, steps (1) - (6), plotting clusters of cell families in the data matrix revealed batch effect (see Figure 2).
+After processing steps (see Part IV, steps (1) - (6), plotting clusters of cell families in the data matrix revealed batch effect (see Figure 2).

 ![Batch effect](Images/Batch_effect.png)